apexfarm/ApexDI/README.md

     providerA.getService(IAccountService.class));
 ```

 Lifetimes can also be interpreted as the following hierarchy, and together provide flexible configurations of services.
 As rule of thumb, services registered in higher level (transient) can override those registered in lower level (singleton) contexts.
+More is explained in the next section.

 <p align="center"><img src="./docs/images/lifetime-illustrated.png#2023-3-15" width=550 alt="Lifetime Hierarchy"></p>